mantidproject/mantid/docs/source/training/workspaces_algorithms_interfaces/Project.rst

 Project
 =======

-A mantid session can be saved as a project for saving the work process (workspaces and its histories).
+A mantid session can be saved as a project for saving the work process (workspaces, histories, plots etc.).

 Main menu -> View -> Project